jarviscanada/jarvis_data_eng_danny/README.md

 # Danny To .
 Jarvis Consulting

 I am a new Computer Science graduate and have been working with Jarvis Consulting.
-I obtained my Bachelor's of Science from UOIT and worked a brief internship with Tyco International.
-As a new graduate, software and data engineering seem like the perfect intersection of everything we were taught to appreciate - technical challenges that are best solved with an analytical approach.
+I obtained my Bachelor of Science from University of Ontario Institute of Technology, and worked a brief internship with Tyco International.
+As a new graduate, software and data engineering seems like the perfect intersection of everything we were taught to appreciate - technical challenges that are best solved with an analytical approach.
 Of course, there is also the excitement of being able to work with emerging technologies in a thriving industry.

 ## Skills

-**Proficient:** Java/Springboot, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Algorithms/Data Structures
+**Proficient:** Java/Springboot, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git, Algorithms/Data Structures, Docker, REST APIs

-**Competent:** Python, Git, OOP, RDBMS, REST APIs
+**Competent:** Python, Data Analytics (Zeppelin, Jupyter), OOP, JUnit, HTML/CSS

-**Familiar:** C++, Javascript, Perforce, Google Cloud Platform, Docker
+**Familiar:** C++, Javascript, Perforce, Google Cloud Platform, Jenkins

 ## Jarvis Projects